ClickHouse/ClickHouse/docs/en/engines/table-engines/special/distributed.md

 ---
+sidebar_label: "Distributed"
+sidebar_position: 10
 slug: /en/engines/table-engines/special/distributed
-sidebar_position: 10
-sidebar_label: Distributed
 ---

+# Distributed Table Engine

 import SelfManaged from '@site/docs/en/_snippets/_self_managed_only_no_roadmap.md';

 <SelfManaged />

-# Distributed Table Engine

 Tables with Distributed engine do not store any data of their own, but allow distributed query processing on multiple servers.
 Reading is automatically parallelized.
 During a read, the table indexes on remote servers are used, if there are any.